deadcast2/Celery3D/README.md

 | Network | 2x 10G SFP+, 2x Gigabit Ethernet |
 | Price | ~$341 USD |

-This board plugs directly into a PC's PCIe slot, enabling the GPU to communicate with the host via DMA while outputting video over HDMI - just like a real graphics card!
+This board plugs directly into a PC's PCIe slot, enabling the GPU to communicate with the host via DMA while outputting video over HDMI.
+Just like a real graphics card!

 ## Architecture